Lima is the capital of Peru and its largest city.

-Since it was founded in 1535, it has developed into a metropolis full of colonial architecture, wonderful churches and monasteries in the city center that are worth a visit.
+Since it was founded in 1535, it has developed into a metropolis full of colonial architecture, wonderful churches, and monasteries in the city center that are worth a visit.

 Peru’s large coast makes the sea very rich in seafood, therefore fish and seafood restaurants are not expensive and they offer delicious cuisine.

 Warnings & Dangers in Lima

 OVERALL RISK: MEDIUM

 When it comes to crime level in Lima, there is not much violent crime, but standard safety precautions are recommended due to the existence of petty crime.
 You need to protect your valuables, even in nice tourist areas.
 Some areas of Lima are safer than others, so visitors should stay out of these dangerous areas.
 Downtown Lima is normally well patrolled by the police.

 TRANSPORT & TAXIS RISK: MEDIUM

 Taxis are mostly safe in Lima, but you can feel safe only if you use radio taxis from places like a hotel.
 Green Taxi, CMV, and Mitsui Taxi Remisse are reputable companies.
 However, there have been reports of tourists being assaulted by the taxi driver.
 Even though you do not know where you are going pretend that you know the route.
 Taxi drivers have also been known to participate in robberies and express kidnappings.

 PICKPOCKETS RISK: HIGH

 NATURAL DISASTERS RISK: MEDIUM

 MUGGING RISK: MEDIUM

 The victims of mugging are usually people walking alone at night.
 The main aim of muggers is to rob you, so do not resist and hand over your valuables.
-Violent crime, including sexual assault and armed robbery occurs frequently in Lima.
+Violent crime, including sexual assault and armed robbery, occurs frequently in Lima.
 The mugging frequently occurs after the spiking of food and drinks.
 Foreigners are assaulted and robbed on boats, as well as on intercity buses.

 TERRORISM RISK: MEDIUM

 In isolated areas, maintain a high level of vigilance, since terrorism is a threat throughout the world.
-The attacks might occur in Lima, and travelers need to follow the advice of local authorities, if happen to be in the middle of the incident.
+The attacks might occur in Lima, and travelers need to follow the advice of local authorities if happen to be in the middle of the incident.

 SCAMS RISK: HIGH

 Scam risks are frequent as in any other big city and taxi drivers are the first ones to deceive travelers by overcharging them.
-Credit card skimming and fraud is possible in Lima, so be watchful when taking money from ATMs.
+Credit card skimming and fraud are possible in Lima, so be watchful when taking money from ATMs.
 Drink spiking happens, so do not leave your drinks unattainable at night clubs.

 WOMEN TRAVELERS RISK: MEDIUM

 Many women reported that they have been sexually assaulted in Lima, so female travelers need to avoid isolated locations and traveling alone after dark.
-However, many of women travelers spent their visit without experiencing any trouble in Lima.
+However, many women travelers spent their visit without experiencing any trouble in Lima.

 So...
 How Safe Is Lima Really?

-Lima is not so safe city, since many criminals carry guns and do not fear to use them if feeling threatened.
+Lima is not so safe city since many criminals carry guns and do not fear to use them if feeling threatened.

 The place which mostly attracts crime is the airport and public locations so do not leave your belongings and do not accept the offering of transport.

-- Airports - Jorge Chavez International Airport has regular international flights and it is the busiest international airport in Peru.
+Jorge Chavez International Airport has regular international flights and it is the busiest international airport in Peru.
 The airport is located in Callao, which is 11 kilometers away from Lima.